timofeysie/nextjs-markdown-blog/writings/async-logic-and-data-fetching-in-typescript.md

 }
 ```

-Again, Angular up your ying-yang.
-If you think classes are gross, this may not be for you.
+Again with the Angular.
+If you think classes are gross, this option may not be for you.

+A note on [decorators](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators), these have actually just been added to TypeScript 5, so not a bad thing getting used to them if you're interested in Typescript.

 The controller doesn't really need to be modified much at all.
 Mainly the ids might be a combination of numbers and letters, so we do this: